Zynga buys four mobile gaming companies

-Jan 18 Zynga Inc (ZNGA.O) said it bought four small mobile game companies for an undisclosed sum as the top maker of Facebook games seeks to expand its lineup on smartphones and tablets.
+Zynga Inc said it bought four small mobile game companies for an undisclosed sum as the top maker of Facebook games seeks to expand its lineup on smartphones and tablets.

 The company's top mobile executive David Ko told Reuters on Wednesday it had acquired German company Gamedoctors in December.
 Gamedoctors, based in Bielefeld near Hanover, makes the game ZombieSmash.